DownD/MetinPythonExtension/README.md

 - Implemented WaitHack
 - Removed some usseless or bugged modules
 - Change level bot to make use of IsDead function

+### V0.4
+- Implemented pathfinding algorithm, for the character to follow a path